bicep/ol-demo/docs/example.md

     }
     ```

-Key points:
+**Key points:**
 - `jsonrpc: "2.0"` → standard JSON-RPC 2.0 format.
-- `id` → unique request ID for matching response.
+- `id` → unique request ID for matching responses.
-- Attachments encoded in Base64.
+- Attachments are Base64 encoded.
-- MCP Client ensures all fields conform to tool schema.
+- MCP Client ensures all fields conform to the tool schema.

+> *This JSON is now portable — any MCP-compliant server can interpret it.*

+---

-## 🧰 MCP Server → Gmail API Call
+## Step 3 — MCP Server Execution

-**HTTP POST Request** (pseudo-code):
+The **MCP Server** receives the standardized request, maps it to the appropriate tool API (in this case, Gmail), and performs the action.

 ??? example "Gmail API Call (POST)"
     ```http